 Expense column: Expense must be evenly distributed throughout the lease term. – straight-lined.
 Company QRS divides the total payment amount by the number of months of the lease. [$470,000/84 = $5,595.24]

 Deferred Rent: This is the difference b/w the expense incurred and the cash paid. – in the first month Company QRS had free rent so the deferred amount is the total of the expense for the month.

 Cumulative Balance: This is simply the accumulation of deferred rent each month.

 Step 4: On the effective date, determine the total payments over the remaining lease term under the new lease accounting standard.

-Under FASB’s new lease accounting standard, the effective date for public companies is January 2019, and the remaining lease term starts from the earliest comparative period presented.
+The new lease accounting standard effective date for public companies is January 2019 (January 2020 for private companies), and the remaining lease term starts from the earliest comparative period presented.
 Public companies issue 3 income statements and 3 cash flow statements, as such the earliest comparative period presented would commence on January 1, 2017.
 The total remaining payments from January 1 2017 through March 31, 2026 is $26,043,751.